-Vendors must also include an overview of the company's experience including, but not limited to, the number of years the company has been providing these services, the size of the company (including the number of employees and locations), a description of work undertaken that is similar to what is being requested in this RFP, and any other information relevant to this RFP.
+Vendors must also include an overview of their company's experience including, but not limited to, the number of years the company has been providing these services, the size of the company (including the number of employees and locations), a description of work undertaken that is similar to what is being requested in this RFP, and certifications that show a knowledge of equipment that would be serviced under this contract.

 Four (4) copies of your proposal must be submitted at the time of submission.
 Proposals must be in the following format:

-- Bid Form;
+Bid Form

-- Company overview; and
+Company overview

-- All licensing, certification, and permits as required in the Scope of Work, if any.
+All licensing, certification and permits as required in the Scope of Work

-Submission of a proposal is acknowledgement and acceptance of the Judicial Purchasing Rules & Regulations and General Terms & Conditions of Purchase which can be found on the Judiciary's website:
+Submission of a proposal is acknowledgement and acceptance of the Judicial Purchasing Rules and Regulations and General Terms and Conditions of Purchase.